MicrocontrollersDev/MigratingToLatest/README.md

 ### Why no longer Forge?

 Forge has always been less than ideal for performance due to its large overhead for server-sided modding, which is not necessary for users wishing for a vanilla compatible experience.
 Fabric on the other hand is extremely lightweight and is practically identical to vanilla.
-It's also considered to be much easier to make mods for and is being used as the stepping tool for [Quilt](https://quiltmc.org/faq), an in-progress mod loader which will provide many more benefits to modders.
+It's also considered to be much easier to make mods for and is being used as the stepping tool for [Quilt](https://quiltmc.org/faq), an in-progress mod loader which will provide many more benefits to modders and users alike.

 ## Installing Fabric